Perth Recycling 2023: Cash For Cans/Bottles Program In Perth 🍾

-Perth Recycling: It is always nice to hear of progressive waste and recycling programs being introduced by state governments to help minimise costs for small businesses and boost environmental performance.
+Perth Recycling 🍾: We always love to hear about progressive waste and recycling programs introduced by state governments to help minimise costs for small businesses and boost environmental performance.

-Last 2020, the Western Australia Government has introduced cash for cans and bottles (i.e., what previously would have been processed as commingled recycling).
+Last 2020, the Western Australia Government introduced cash for cans and bottles (i.e., what we have previously processed as commingled recycling).
 This will follow the success of similar schemes in other states such as NSW and SA.
 This involves a reverse vending machine system where submission of certain drinks containers – receives a 10c credit by the State.

-Similar recycling schemes have been introduced in other states such as in South Australia and the Northern Territory.
+Other states such as the Northern Territory and South Australia have introduced similar recycling schemes.
 This has seen much higher recycling rates in these states and territories.

 Waster provides low-cost waste and recycling services to small and medium Australian businesses.
 All our services are delivered on flexible 30-day agreements.
 So, you do not need to worry about long term contracts or rollover clauses.